 You may decide that you just don’t want to answer calls from Andrew James Bailiffs Debt Collectors.
 It might be easier just to put your phone on silent and forget all about the debt.
 However, you may be bombarded with calls through the use of automated technology, to the point were the calls could be disturbing other calls getting through.
 It .easier just to deal with the situation, in any way you can.

 If they do keep calling you, this is unacceptable behaviour.
-The debt collectors are not permitted to do this, as it is a clear breach of the OFT guidelines.
+The debt collectors are not permitted to do this, as it would be a breach of the OFT guidelines.
 You can speak to the agent and let them know that you will contact the Financial Ombudsman.

 From good to bad

 There is no doubt that it is extremely difficult to deal with this behaviour, which is why they do it in the first place.
-Try to stay strong when possible, and if you are struggling to deal with the behaviour, you can report it to the OFT using this online complaint form.
+Try to stay strong when possible, and if you are unable to deal with this behaviour, you can report them to the OFT using this online complaint form.

 If you fail to answer the call, the debt collection agents may try to embarrass you by speaking to others about your financial problems.
 This may be a partner, or even worse, they may call you at work and speak to your colleagues.
-This is illegal behaviour and it is a breach of OFT guidelines, together with privacy laws, and it should not be allowed.
+This is not legal, and it is breaching the OFT guidelines, together with privacy laws, and it should not be allowed.

 Can they take you to court?